-Locke claimed knowledge of the external world, science, and mathematics on the basis of a modified resemblance hypothesis, and a principle of abstraction.
+Locke claims knowledge of the external world, science, and mathematics on the basis of a modified resemblance hypothesis and principles of reflection, including abstraction.

-Berkeley denied Locke's resemblance hypothesis and doctrine of abstract ideas, and asserted idealism: there is no material world, we have only a practical knowledge of general scientific regularities which are at all times subject to God's will, and mathematical principles are fundamentally flawed by their reliance on abstraction.
+Berkeley denies Locke's resemblance hypothesis and doctrine of abstract ideas, and asserts idealism: there is no material world, we have only a practical knowledge of general scientific regularities which are at all times subject to God's will, and mathematical principles are fundamentally flawed by their reliance on abstraction.